byterubpay/byterub-site/_posts/2017-11-25-logs-for-the-Community-meeting-held-on-2017-11-25.md

 **\<byterubbux>** ErCiccione meant to say: mattcode: yes, sgp pointed that early, but with a pool you move that choice directly to whom is willing to donate (i mean to send the money directly to fund community's FFS)
 **\<ErCiccione>** so nice of you byterubbux
 **\<ErCiccione>** :)
 **\<rehrar>** Sorry, out of the house atm.
 But we need to remember two factors.
-One, some people like to choose which proposals their XMR goes to.
+One, some people like to choose which proposals their BTR goes to.
 This ensures that ByteRub evolves in the way they desire.
 **\<rehrar>** These people will not like the General Fund option, as the General Fund is managed by the Core Team to spend on whatever they see fit that benefits ByteRub (obviously coming to consensus within themselves)
 **\<rehrar>** There are some people who prefer to choose things themselves, and not trust anyone, even the Core Team.
 And that's fine.
 **\<rehrar>** We're not trying to get everyone to donate to EVERY proposal.